Ghosting After A Serious Relationship

 Tell yourself that a person who loves you and cares about you won’t leave you by ghosting you.
 A person who truly loves you won’t even leave you.
 He or she will confide in you and work on relationship and personal problems by communicating with you and looking for common ground.

-How to move on after you got ghosted?
+How to move on when you get ghosted?

 Getting over the feeling of getting ghosted takes a lot of time.
 It especially takes time if you were in a long-term relationship with your ex and your ex dropped you like a hot potato.